Skip to content

 Prompt Payment to Suppliers

-The GBC requires businesses to commit to pay 95% of their suppliers on time with best endeavours to pay all organisations with 30 days unless otherwise mutually agreed (and not unilaterally imposed or signed under duress by them).
+The GBC requires businesses to commit to pay 95% of their suppliers on time with best endeavours to pay all organisations within 30 days unless otherwise mutually agreed (and not unilaterally imposed or signed under duress by them).

 Why Prompt Payment to Suppliers Matters